 - Too Generic or One Size Fits All

 Problem number eight on our list of 10 resume mistakes is to be sure to research the job and company, then tailor your resume to target the job.
 You won't want the resume to be generalized and non-specific.
 What do you have to offer that will benefit them?

 - Too Long or Too Short

 You will want to make the page long enough to contain a sufficient number of relevant details from your education and employment histories.
 Remove meaningless phrases and verbiage, don't simply add words unless they really add something meaningful.
 The employer will not spend much time reading what you wrote.
 Use bulleted lists consisting of short, direct sentences, don't write in a roundabout manner.
 More details about writing and other common mistakes can be found in our resume tips video.

 - Falsifying the Facts

-If you write untruths on your resume, you risk that they will be discovered and you will be dismissed because of stating false facts.
-With all the time you spent researching and applying for this job, it would be a shame for you to lose it later when your deception is uncovered.
+If you write untruths on your resume, you risk that the employer will discover them and you will face dismissal because of stating false facts.
+With all the time you spent researching and applying for this job, it would be a shame for you to lose it later when they uncover your deception.